 - Marketability: How will this book sit against the competition on the market?
 Does this book fit into its genre?
 Does it follow genre norms?
 Is it sufficiently original?
 Is anything hindering its potential?

-With the hands-on option, the work can creep into the realm of ghostwriting, and that’s fine by me.
+Sometimes developmental editing can creep into the realm of ghostwriting, and that’s fine by me.
 Over the years I’ve written a lot of content for authors’ books.
-Some of my clients say, ‘Charlie, do whatever you want to the book; I trust your judgement.’
+Some of my clients say, ‘Charlie, edit as you see fit; I trust your judgement.’
 They know that by giving me creative freedom they get the full benefit of my skill as a writer and my experience as a publishing professional.